Important: How to cite us.

 Claire Malley: I was the mastermind behind the design of this website and I led Robyn into the modern age, with grace and patience.
 I am now in a graduate program at Northwestern University where I try hard to ignore Robyn’s pleas for “HELP, SOCORRO, AJUDAME” because she generally figures it out if I give her enough time… However I am dedicated to development of tools for accessing information on the internet on biological characteristics of local species.
 Go CLIMBERS!

-ReBecca Sonday’s involvement in the CLIMBERS project began through UROP, or rather, when she saw Robyn’s UROP ad and asked if she could do the research without the tedious UROP part.
-Robyn was amenable (until she saw Becca’s early work, and wasn’t so amenable, and then after Becca improved became amenable again).
-Two years and many pages of vines later, she graduated, moved to Paraguay to keep bees, and came back after two crazy years.
-She currently works in Chicago at an urban gardening organizations, where the only vines she hangs out with are peas (genus Pisum).
+One individual’s involvement in the CLIMBERS project began through UROP, or rather, when they saw Robyn’s UROP ad and asked if the research could be done without the tedious UROP part.
+Robyn was amenable (until she saw the early work, and wasn’t so amenable, and then after the person improved became amenable again).
+Two years and many pages of vines later, this individual graduated, but came back after those two crazy years.

 Marko Melymuka lives in Brooklyn, New York and is nearing completion of his MS in molecular biology from New York University.
 He has also recently begun working for Sanofi Pasteur, a century-old vaccine company.